 4. Hyperbiotics PRO-15 Advanced Strength

-The CFU is 6 billion, which is less than ideal, but it does use the patented Bio-tract delivery system so that the majority of those probiotic bacteria will survive stomach acid.
+This formula contains a selection of 7 well-researched lactobacillus and bifidobacterium strains, as well as a prebiotic.
+The CFU of Smart Belly Adult Daily is 7 billion, which is less than ideal, but it does use the patented Bio-tract delivery system so that the majority of those probiotic bacteria will survive stomach acid.
 It’s allergy-free and requires no refrigeration.

 The only concern with this probiotic is that it does not use an effective method to deliver its bacteria past stomach acid, so it’s hard to say whether those 40 billion probiotic bacteria are guaranteed to reach the intestines.